By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 • Palette: Ecru, sand, toffee, sage, warm woods (oak), brass/bronze accents

-• Textiles: Linen, bouclé, wool blends; curtains in soft ecru or beige
+• Textiles: Linen, bouclé, wool blends, curtains in soft ecru or beige

 • Pure White “glows,” cream makes the grey look dirty/yellow → Cool (Blue-/Green-Toned) Sofa